aboffelli/interomics/README.md

 ## File Upload

-The files can be uploaded in the initial page (File Upload tab), where three files are required:
+The files can be uploaded in the initial page *File Upload*, where three files are required:

 - OTU counts for each sample.
 The first column must contain the OTU name/number.
 The first row must contain the sample names.
 - Taxonomic table for each OTU.
 The first column must contain the OTU name/number.
 The first row must contain the taxonomic levels.
 - Sample data.
 The first column must contain the sample names.
 The first row will be read as a header.

 The accepted formats are: plain-text (txt), comma-separated-values (csv), tab-delimited (tab/tsv).
-The type of separator can be defined in the File Upload page, the options are tab, comma, and semicolon.
+The type of separator can be defined in the *File Upload* page, the options are tab, comma, and semicolon.

-It is possible to load an example dataset selecting the checkbox "Load an example dataset" under the slider.
+It is possible to load an example dataset selecting the checkbox *Load an example dataset* under the slider.
 When selected, the three example tables will be loaded and displayed.

+The tables will be displayed in the right side, and updated according to the subset options, if activated.
+The tables are interactive, which means that you can: choose the number of entries to show, sort the rows based on the values of the column in ascending or descending order, search for an specific value.

 ### Subsetting the data (optional)

-The subset will affect all the plots, with the exception of the Taxonomic Tree, that has its own filtering options.
+The subset will affect all the plots, with the exception of the *Taxonomic Tree*, that has its own filtering options.

-To subset the data, select the checkbox "Use subsetted data".
+To subset the data, select the checkbox *Use subsetted data*.
 The program will not use the filtered data if this checkbox is not selected, even if you chose the groups in the boxes.
 This checkbox can also be used to reset all the subset boxes, just by unchecking and checking again.

-First, select if the target group will be isolated or removed from the data, using the radio buttons – Select/Remove – above the set of three boxes that you will use.
+First, select if the target group will be isolated or removed from the data, using the radio buttons – *Select*/*Remove* – above the set of three boxes that you will use.
 Choose whether the group is in the Taxa or Sample tables to unlock the options in the level box, according to the table chosen.
 In the level box, choose the taxonomic level/column where the target group is located.
 Finally, select the target group in the last box.

 Both options – select and remove – allow multiple target selection.

 You can download the subsetted tables, as tab delimited text files.
-The button "Download subsetted data" will download a tar file containing the three files.
+The button *Download subsetted data* will download a tar file containing the three files.

-The tables will be displayed in the right side, and updated according to the subset options, if activated.
-The tables are interactive, which means that you can: choose the number of entries to show, sort the rows based on the values of the column in ascending or descending order, search for an specific value.